 Although HCSMs are not health insurance and do not count as minimum essential coverage under the ACA, the law grants HCSM members an exemption from the ACA’s requirement that people maintain minimum essential coverage.

 To qualify for the exemption under the ACA, the HCSM must have been continually sharing members’ health care costs since the end of 1999 or earlier.
-As of 2014, 53 health care sharing ministries had been certified by the federal Department of Health and Human Services and their members were eligible for an exemption from the ACA’s individual mandate penalty (the penalty still applies for people who were uninsured in 2018, but there will no longer be a penalty in most states starting in 2019, so HCSM members will no longer need to seek an exemption in 2019 and beyond).
+As of 2018, 104 health care sharing ministries were certified by the federal Department of Health and Human Services and their members were eligible for an exemption from the ACA’s individual mandate penalty (the penalty still applies for people who were uninsured in 2018, but there will no longer be a penalty in most states starting in 2019, so HCSM members will no longer need to seek an exemption in 2019 and beyond).

 Enrollment in HCSMs has soared since the ACA took effect, as healthy individuals look for less expensive options for their health coverage.
 But HCSMs have pros and cons:

 - The monthly amount that members pay is typically much less than the full-price premiums for individual major medical coverage.
 So for people who don’t get ACA premium subsidies, HCSMs are generally less expensive in terms of premiums.

 - HCSM members are exempt from the ACA’s individual mandate.
 This is different from most of the other alternatives to ACA-compliant coverage.
 (If you have short-term coverage or a limited-benefit plan, for example, you’re still on the hook for the individual mandate penalty, although it no longer applies after the end of 2018 unless you’re in a state that has implemented its own penalty).

 - HCSMs are 501(c)(3) charities, so they are regulated by the IRS and by state attorneys general.